Miss World 1997

 Miss World 1997, the 47th edition of the Miss World pageant, was held on 22 November 1997 at the Plantation Club Seychelles in Baie Lazare, Seychelles.
 86 delegates competed for the coveted crown.
 At the end of the event, India's Diana Hayden came out victorious.
 Hayden went on to win the Miss World 1997 pageant at the age of 24 crowned by Miss World 1996, Irene Skliva.
 It was the first time the Miss World pageant was held in the Seychelles.
 She became the third Indian woman to win Miss World since Reita Faria in 1966 and Aishwarya Rai in 1994.

+Background

+Debuts, and, returns, and, withdrawals

+This edition marked the debut of Cape Verde and Nepal, and the return of the Bahamas, Cayman Islands, Egypt, Honduras, Malta, Namibia; Egypt, which last competed in 1990, Honduras, Malta and Namibia last competed in 1993, The Bahamas and Cayman Islands, last competed in 1995.